TheSithLordDarthImperivious/bash-server-control-daemon/README.md

 Just `git clone` the repo.
 There aren't really any "releases" in the normal sense, since it's literally a bash script.
 You really only need bash and some basic core utilities.
 You also need doas on your servers you are trying to control (feel free to replace it with sudo if you use that instead).

+## Watchdogs???

+Those watchdogs are mainly because of the fact that I run this on an old Android TV box, and if you know Android, Android sucks at running custom daemons, so I run these alongside the main daemon to keep Android in check.
+They are just a tidbit that I put here, but it's not anything special.